Back to guidesFuneral costs and pricing

 Some Victorian providers publish pricing voluntarily.
 Bare Cremation, Salvos Funerals, and Willed all publish itemised pricing covering Victoria.
 Most traditional local providers do not.

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 Frequently asked questions